 Hey friend,

-You know that feeling, right?
-It's 7pm on Sunday, the weekend is officially over, and you can feel Monday looming like a dark cloud.
-That little pit in your stomach that says "ugh, where did the weekend GO?"
+Let me paint the picture, just in case you're not feeling me: It's 7pm on Sunday, the weekend is officially over, and you can feel Monday breathing down your neck like the lady behind you in the Starbucks line when you're still trying to decide.
+That little pit in your stomach that says "where did the weekend GO?"

 One minute it's Friday afternoon and you're celebrating freedom, and the next minute you're staring down another week of chaos wondering how you're supposed to do this all over again.

 For the longest time, I spent every Sunday evening in this weird anxiety spiral.
-Half-watching TV, half-doom-scrolling my phone, fully dreading Monday morning.
+Half-watching TV, half scrolling to the dozens of emails I get a day, fully dreading Monday morning.
 I'd go to bed feeling unprepared, overwhelmed, and already exhausted before the week even started.

 Not exactly the vibe.

-So I started experimenting with a Sunday night routine - not some Instagram-perfect 12-step ritual, but a simple reset that actually helps me feel calmer and more in control.
-And honestly?
-It's changed how I approach my entire week.
+So I started experimenting with a Sunday night routine, a simple reset that actually helps me feel calmer and more in control.
+And it really has changed how I approach my entire week.

 Why Sunday Nights Feel So Heavy (The "Sunday Scaries" Are Real)